queryluke/masseffect-5e/static/data/rules/06-02-armor.md

 __Set Bonuses__ are additional benefits you receive from wearing multiple pieces from the same set, signifying the armors component pieces working together for a unified integration.
 Armor with the same base name is part of a set, e.g. __Colossus__ _[item]_.

-You only receive the benefit once per set and the benefit is end immediately if you fall below the threshold.
+You only receive the benefit once per set and the benefit ends immediately if you fall below the threshold.
 For example, a set provides +1 AC for wearing 2 of 4 pieces and +1 AC for wearing 4 of 4 pieces.
 If you are wearing the head and chest pieces, you gain +1 AC (in addition to any benefits provided from the set pieces you are wearing). _Note: You __do not__ gain +1 AC for the head and +1 AC for the chest_.
 As soon as you remove either the head piece or the chest piece, you loose